SamuelQuinones/samtheq.com/README.md

 With the dev script running, you can visit `http://localhost:5555` in the browser and see the app.

-IF running prisma studio, you cam visit `http://localhost:9999` in the browser.
+If running prisma studio, you can visit `http://localhost:9999` in the browser.

 ## Contributing